 Individual variation and figuring what works for you

-As such, the best way to find what works for you is to try out the different options, and test which one leads to the best outcome.
+As such, the best way to find what works for you is to try out the different options, and test which one leads to the best outcome for you.

 One way to do this is to keep shopping as you normally do, while paying attention to what you buy, and to how hungry you are at the time.